sarzil-hossain/reactance/README.md

 It is also possible to test and deploy the VPN automation through using CI/CD pipelines.
 Please read [CI/CD Pipelines](#cicd-pipelines) for more info.

 The goals of this project are:
-- Automatically setting up up a wide range of up-to-date secure VPN protocols on OpenBSD
+- Automatically setting up up a wide range of up-to-date secure VPN services  on OpenBSD
 - Automated User Management and Expiry
 - Bypassing Censorship
 - Easy to set up and manage